PSLmodels/Tax-Calculator/taxcalc/validation/taxsim/README.md

 that specify the first twelve of the TAXSIM-27 input variables, which include demographic variables and labor income, but set to zero all the TAXSIM-27 input variables numbered from 13 through 27.
 Only the 2017 results are being saved for future validation testing.
+(This is the a17 assumption set.)

+**2018-12-08** : Same results for a 2017 INPUT file that specifies interest income plus the first twelve of the TAXSIM-27 input variables, which include demographic variables and labor income, but set to zero all the other TAXSIM-27 input variables.
+(This is the b17 assumption set.)